How to Install Python3 RHEL6

 Step 1 – Yum Update and Install Pre-Reqs

-If you have any issues updating yum due to CentOS/RHEL6 going to end of life, follow this procedure to fix the problem.
+If you have any issues updating yum due to CentOS/RHEL6 going to the end of life, follow this procedure to fix the problem.

 yum update -y